patriksimek/vm2/README.md

 * `require.mock` - Collection of mock modules (both external or builtin).
 * `require.context` - `host` (default) to require modules in host and proxy them to sandbox. `sandbox` to load, compile and require modules in sandbox.
 Builtin modules except `events` always required in host and proxied to sandbox.
 * `require.import` - Array of modules to be loaded into NodeVM on start.
+* `require.resolve` - An additional lookup function in case a module wasn't found in one of the traditional node lookup paths.
 * `nesting` - `true` to enable VMs nesting (default: `false`).
 * `wrapper` - `commonjs` (default) to wrap script into CommonJS wrapper, `none` to retrieve value returned by the script.